ankesh06g/SalesforceIndex/Notes/5_ProcessBuilder.md

 8. Send for Approval
 9. Apex (Aura enabled components)

-## Observations
+## Limitations

+1. Can't delete a record
+2. Can't update unrelated records
-1. Sheduled Actions are not available for update records trigger
+3. Sheduled Actions are not available for update records trigger